 - From Francisco Bangoy International Airport, take a taxi going to Sasa Wharf or Sta Ana Wharf.

-- Ride ferry/RORO going to Babak Port (Northwestern part of Samal) or Kaputian Port (Southwestern part of Samal).
+- Ride a ferry/RORO going to Babak Port (Northwestern part of Samal) or Kaputian Port (Southwestern part of Samal).

 - From Francisco Bangoy International Airport, take a taxi going to Sta Ana Wharf.